 Single head powder fillers can perform all of the filling processes using a single machine filling head.
 They can precisely fill both free-flowing and non-free flowing powder products.
 Though they only use a single filling head, they can produce accurate fills at fast speeds with smooth changeover of parts.
 However, they fill bulky powder products slowly.

 These machines use two filling heads capable of handling bulky powders, unlike single head powder fillers.
 They can fill any powder product at fast filling rates and can handle several containers per minute.
 However, they are slower compared to net weight and auger fillers.
 Also, double head powder fillers may sometimes produce inconsistent and inaccurate fill weights.

 Auger powder fillers are the most popularly used types of volumetric powder fillers and consist of an auger, stirring bar, and hopper.
-These are best-suited in filling fine powders such as talcum powder, cake mixes, and flours at extremely fast speeds.
+These are best suited for filling fine powders such as talcum powder, cake mixes, and flours at extremely fast speeds.
 They do not emit a lot of dust but they can be equipped with dust collectors whatever you prefer.
-Lastly, auger powder filling machines can fill both free-flowing and non-free flowing powder products with uniform particles.
+Lastly, auger powder filling machines can fill both free-flowing and non-free-flowing powder products with uniform particles.

 Vacuum powder fillers can fill powder products into various containers without an agitator and auger.
 Meaning, the powders do not undergo any agglomeration or breakdown which preserves the product’s integrity.